Skip to main content

 This session will spotlight how California’s Salinas Valley is emerging as a hub for agricultural innovation, leveraging ag tech incubators, venture capital, and strategic partnerships to address challenges facing specialty crop growers.

-Moderator: Walt Duflock, Senior Vice President – Innovation, Western Growers Center for Innovation and Technology.
-Salinas, CA
+Moderator: Walt Duflock, Senior Vice President – Innovation, Western Growers Center for Innovation and Technology, Salinas, CA

 Ag Tech Startups and Investment Trends